MorpheApp/.github/profile/README.md

 - 🎯 **Modify apps** — Yes, Morphe can modify apps
 - 🛠️ **Add new features** — Features that weren't there before?
 Now they are
 - 🎨 **Customize the look** — Change the look and feel?
 Limitless possibilities
 - 🚫 **Remove annoyances** — Things you don't want?
 Gone.
-Just like that
+Annoyances become 1 / infinity
-- 🚀 **Anything you want** — As long as a patch can do it, Morphe can do it
+- 🚀 **Anything you want** — If a patch can do it, Morphe can do it

 ## 💫 The Vision